Maytag Dairy Farms

-Maytag Dairy Farms is a blue cheese manufacturer based in Newton, Iowa.
-It is known for its product Maytag Blue cheese.
+Maytag Dairy Farms is a blue cheese manufacturer and farm based in Newton, Iowa.
+It is known for the product Maytag Blue cheese.

 History

-The business dates back to 1919, when Elmer Henry Maytag purchased a single cow to provide milk for his family.
-He soon began to develop a small herd of Holstein-Friesian cows that would supply milk to his community.
-He won a number of blue ribbons at livestock shows across the United States.
-The offspring from his herd began to attract buyers from around the world.
+In 1919, Elmer Henry Maytag purchased a cow to provide milk for his family.
+He grew this into a business by raising a small herd of Holstein-Friesian cows, supplying milk to his community.
+His cows went on to win multiple awards at livestock shows across the United States.

-Upon Elmer Henry Maytag's death in 1940, his sons, Frederick Louis Maytag II and Robert Maytag took over the farm.
-Frederick became President of the Maytag Appliance Corporation after his father died.
-The brothers established Maytag Dairy Farms in 1941.
-The company pursued his idea of creating an American blue cheese made from cow's milk.
-Fred collaborated with Iowa State University dairy researchers to produce a blue cheese.
-The first wheels of Maytag Blue Cheese were formed in October 1941.
-The milk from Maytag's Iowa Holsteins results in a cheese whose flavor resembles that of European blue cheeses.
-The cheese was advertised and sold via a paper catalog.
-In addition to their blue cheese, Maytag Dairy Farms also produces white cheddar and cheese spreads for their catalog business.
+Upon his death in 1940, his sons Frederick Louis Maytag II and Robert Maytag took over the farm, and Frederick became president of the Maytag Appliance Corporation.
+The brothers established Maytag Dairy Farms in 1941 to produce an American blue cheese made from cow's milk.
+Collaborations with dairy researchers at Iowa State University led to the forming of the first wheels of Maytag Blue Cheese in October 1941.
+The production method was designed to create a flavor profile similar to European blue cheeses.
+According to the Maytag family, the company was an early adopter of mail-order delivery for its cheese products.

-Fred's son, Fritz Maytag, assumed leadership in 1962 and led the small company for the next 50 years.
-Fritz then served as chairman emeritus and as a director of the company.
+Fred's son, Fritz Maytag, served as chairman emeritus of the company.

-Maytag Dairy Farms was family-owned until 2019, when Midwest Growth Partners, a private equity fund manager, acquired it.
-In July 2022, AgCertain Industries purchased Maytag Dairy farms from Midwest Growth Partners.
+Maytag Dairy Farms was family-owned until 2019, when Midwest Growth Partners, a private equity fund manager, acquired the firm.
+In July 2022, AgCertain Industries purchased Maytag Dairy Farms from Midwest Growth Partners.